leonardslog/10x_multiome_analysis/README.md

   n_sample = 200,
   pvalue_cutoff = 0.05,
   score_cutoff = 0.05,
-  gene.id = FALSE,
-  verbose = TRUE
 )
 ```
-This produced 69/97 genes found to be proximally associated with peaks in the ATAC assay:
+Of the 97 queried marker genes, 67 were found to be proximally associated with peaks in the ATAC assay:
 ```
 unique(Links(data[['ATAC']])$gene)
 # [1] "PRUNE2"  "GLIS3"   "SH3GL2"  "SLC24A2" "ZNRF3"   "FSTL4"   "MAN2A1"  "EDIL3"